peefeeyatko/theremin/README.md

 #### Cross browser / device compatibility

-Theremin should work in all modern browsers.
+Theremin should function in all modern browsers.
 It works with touch screen devices and is responsive.

 #### Credits